Tits group

+This is the only simple group that is a derivative of a group of Lie type that is not a group of Lie type in any series from exceptional isomorphisms.
 It is sometimes considered a 27th sporadic group.

 History and properties

 The Ree groups 2F4(22n+1) were constructed by Ree (1961), who showed that they are simple if n ≥ 1.
-The first member of this series 2F4(2) is not simple.
+The first member 2F4(2) of this series is not simple.
 It was studied by Tits (1964) who showed that it is almost simple, its derived subgroup 2F4(2)′ of index 2 being a new simple group, now called the Tits group.
 The group 2F4(2) is a group of Lie type and has a BN pair, but the Tits group itself does not have a BN pair.
 The Tits group is member of the infinite family 2F4(22n+1)′ of commutator groups of the Ree groups, and thus by definition not sporadic.
 But because it is also not strictly a group of Lie type, it is sometimes regarded as a 27th sporadic group.

 The Schur multiplier of the Tits group is trivial and its outer automorphism group has order 2, with the full automorphism group being the group 2F4(2).

 The Tits group occurs as a maximal subgroup of the Fischer group Fi22.
-The groups 2F4(2) also occurs as a maximal subgroup of the Rudvalis group, as the point stabilizer of the rank-3 permutation action on 4060 = 1 + 1755 + 2304 points.
+The group 2F4(2) also occurs as a maximal subgroup of the Rudvalis group, as the point stabilizer of the rank-3 permutation action on 4060 = 1 + 1755 + 2304 points.

 The Tits group is one of the simple N-groups, and was overlooked in John G. Thompson's first announcement of the classification of simple N-groups, as it had not been discovered at the time.
 It is also one of the thin finite groups.

 The Tits group was characterized in various ways by Parrott (1972, 1973) and Stroth (1980).